-China’s current president, Xi Jinping, is a soccer fan and his ambitions to host the World Cup in the near future could see further investment and growth of soccer in China.
+China’s current president, Xi Jinping, is a soccer fan, and his ambitions to host the World Cup shortly could see further investment and growth in soccer in China.

 Although it plays second-fiddle to cricket, the popularity of soccer has been gaining significant ground in recent years.

 With access to broadcasting networks and promotional tools, the introduction of this league has been a huge driver for growth in Indian soccer.

-This growth in the years leading up to the World Cup has acted as a stimulus for Russian soccer and we’re now seeing huge sections of the population become involved.
+This growth in the years leading up to the World Cup has acted as a stimulus for Russian soccer, and we’re now seeing huge sections of the population become involved.
 65% of Russian men claim to be interested in soccer.

 Their national soccer stadium, Estadia Azteca, is one of the largest in the world and officially seats 87,523 people.
 In July of 1968, 119,853 people packed into the stadium to watch Mexico vs Brazil play.

 In the past, soccer has been a secondary sport in the US.
-American’s love their homegrown sports and have generally preferred American Football, Basketball, and Baseball.
+Americans love their homegrown sports and generally prefer American Football, Basketball, and Baseball.

 - Investment and growth of the MLS

-- An influx of high profile talent to the MLS
+- An influx of high-profile talent to the MLS

 - The success of their women’s national team

 - Consistent World Cup qualification by their men’s national team